shoully/WinFi/README.md

 #### License

-Win-Fi is licensed under the GPL License - see the LICENSE file for details
+Win-Fi is licensed under the GNU GPL v2.0 License - see the LICENSE file for details

 #### Contributing